jbaldwindev/MasterPlan/README.md

 * Server set up
 * Database set up
 * Sign up basic backend functionality
+* Log in
+* Check for/display errors for sign up
+* Check for/display errors for login
+* Sessions

 # Notes
 Login and signup html files are placeholders for testing as of 8/16